Lynne Meadow: Career

 A cum laude graduate of Bryn Mawr, Meadow attended the Yale School of Drama.

-In 1972 she joined the Manhattan Theatre Club as Artistic Director, and in that position she has directed and produced more than 450 New York City and world premieres of plays by American and international playwrights, including Terrence McNally, Beth Henley, John Guare, Athol Fugard, Brian Friel, Harold Pinter, Alan Ayckbourn, and John Patrick Shanley.
+In 1972, she joined the Manhattan Theatre Club as Artistic Director, and in that position, she has directed and produced more than 450 New York City and world premieres of plays by American and international playwrights, including Terrence McNally, Beth Henley, John Guare, Athol Fugard, Brian Friel, Harold Pinter, Alan Ayckbourn, and John Patrick Shanley.

-Under Meadow's leadership, MTC has been honored with every prestigious theatre award, including nineteen Tony Awards, six Pulitzer Prizes for Drama, 48 Obie Awards, and 32 Drama Desk Awards, as well as New York Drama Critics' Circle Awards, Outer Critics Circle Awards, and Theatre World Awards.
+Under Meadow's leadership, MTC has been honored with every prestigious theatre award, including 31 Tony Awards, seven Pulitzer Prizes for Drama, 49 Obie Awards, and 52 Drama Desk Awards, as well as New York Drama Critics' Circle Awards, Outer Critics Circle Awards, and Theatre World Awards.
 In 2013, she was inducted into the American Theater Hall of Fame.

-Meadow's directing credits include Sally and Marsha, and The Commons of Pensacola (2013).
+Meadow's directing credits include Sally and Marsha, The Tale of the Allergist's Wife, Absent Friends and The Commons of Pensacola (2013).

 Meadow has taught at Yale University, Fordham University, NYU, Circle in the Square Theatre School, and Stony Brook University.

+On June 26, 2025, Meadow announced her plans to step into the role of Artistic Advisor at Manhattan Theatre Club during the next season.

 Personal

 She is married to attorney Ronald Shechtman.

+In 2008 Meadow made national headlines when an argument with a flight attendant led to her being detained and interrogated by the FBI.
+Meadow subsequently sued Continental Airlines and the flight attendant for "emotional distress and humiliation and for providing her with faulty equipment on the flight."